RH1945/bankey-capstone-project-ci-banking-web-app/README.md

 send and receive imaginary money, and check your statement.
 There are no special differences with the different cards, and the offers in the index page are sadly not met by this Bank.
 But regardless of the shortcomings in being a functioning e-Bank, Banky manages to be a good showcase of CRUD and django, in addition to the awesome animations and designs you can achieve with a bit of html and css.
+One thing to be aware of is that mobile was not first for this project, most banks seem to have a totally different app and website.
+I was careful to have responsiveness for small screens, but in this case, it was not as important as the main desktop view.

 This idea is made up of:

-1 project
+- 1 project
-2 apps
+- 2 apps
-1 css
+- 1 css
-1 main script
+- 1 main script
-4 models
+- 4 models
-10 views
+- 10 views
-8 templates + 1 base (9)
+- 8 templates + 1 base (9)

 <details>
-<summary>Read more...</summary>
+<summary> Read more... </summary>
 <br>
 I came into this project expecting the functionality of a bank app to be very similar to a blog, which was the aim of the capstone, "make your own version of a blog".
 With a custom model, CRUD functionality and a using the